Yurkud

 Yurkud is a town in the southwestern Gedo region of Somalia.
 It was the site of the Battle of Yurkud (2012).

 It is dominated by a subclan of the Rahaweyn called Malinwiin, also known as Macalinweyn (in the Maxa language).
 This group was mostly pastoralist before the civil war, and some were Islamic school teachers.
-Today, this clan has grown large and lives in Bay, Bakool, Gedo, and Middle Juba, specifically in Dinsoor and Bardera.
+Today, this clan has grown large and lives in Bay, Bakool, Gedo, and Middle Juba, specifically in Saakow and Bardera.